cloudmesh/classes/docs/source/overview.rst

 Term Paper
 -----------

+.. todo: Hyungro.
+Can you doublecheck the page numbers

 In case you chose the term paper, you or your team will pick a topic relevant for the class.
 You wil write a high quality scholarly paper